How does my student receive regular mail at SUNY Delhi?

 DuBois Hall: 607-746-4286

 Murphy Hall: 607-746-4287

 Russell Hall: 607-746-4282

 Riverview Honors Townhouses: 607-832-4100

-The Parent / Student Help Line is an on-campus phone service run under the auspices of the Student Life Division.
-Questions are fielded by a friendly professional Monday - Friday from 8 a.m. - 4:30 p.m. and voice messages are handled responsively.
-Call 607-746-4505 for the help line.
+The Parent Help Line is a campus phone service run under the auspices of the Student Life Division.
+Questions are fielded by a friendly professional Monday to Friday from 8:30 a.m. to 4 p.m. and voice messages are handled responsively.
+Call 607-746-4505 for the Parent Help Line.